gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `query(e, 'id')`

 Returns numerical id of the entity.
-Most efficient way to keep track of entites in a script.
+Most efficient way to keep track of entities in a script.
 Ids are only unique within current game session (ids are not preserved between restarts), and dimension (each dimension has its own ids which can overlap).